-For each inpatient hospital stay, you are covered for unlimited days
+For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.

-What you must pay when you get Services that are covered for you these services as long as the hospital stay is • Physical, occupational, and speech language covered in accordance with plan therapy rules. • Inpatient substance abuse services You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization may be required.
-If you get authorized inpatient care Under certain conditions, the following types of at an out-of-network hospital after transplants are covered: corneal, kidney, kidneyyour emergency condition is pancreatic, heart, liver, lung, heart/lung, bone stabilized, your cost is the highest marrow, stem cell, and intestinal/multivisceral.
-If cost sharing you would pay at a you need a transplant, we will arrange to have your network hospital. case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant Transplant providers may be local or outside of the service area.
+You pay these amounts until you reach the out-of-pocket maximum.

+Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Bright Advantage (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. • Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
+If Bright Advantage Health Dollars (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.